 What is Hidden Spire?

-Hidden Spire isn’t just a production, it’s a process – it demonstrates the value and potential of having a public arts centre and resources for homeless people in the same building.
+The Hidden Spire website is a celebration of all the theatre productions, exhibitions, and experiences people have had at the OFS because of the relationship between our arts centre and Crisis.
 Most importantly, it shows that excellent art and inclusive art can be the same thing.

 Why call it Hidden Spire?